Order-Team/bring-order/documentation/architecture.md

 ## Description of functionality
-When BringOrder is called, it starts with initialization (see [Sequence diagram of initialization](./pictures/BO_init_seqdiag.png)) where also the supporting class objects of BOGui, BOUtils, BOVal, and NextAnalysis, as well as the Ai class, are initialized.
-After this, BringOrder starts by calling the bring_order function.
+When BringOrder is called, it starts with initialization (see [Sequence diagram of initialization](./pictures/BO_init_seqdiag.png)) where the supporting class objects of BOGui, BOUtils, BOVal, and NextAnalysis, as well as the Ai class, are initialized.
+After this, BringOrder starts by calling the __bring_order__ method.
 This starts the main loop and initializes a Bodi object with Stattests and Limitations objects.

+Initially, the main loop (see [Sequence diagram of the main loop in BringOrder](./pictures/BO_mainloop_seqdiag.png)) calls the __get_next__ method with the __ai_popup__ method as an argument, which pops up a query for the API key.
+The __get_next__ method calls the method it received as an argument and waits for the __next_step__ variable to change state.
+After the __ai_popup__ completes, the Bodi and __ai_popup__ methods are passed as arguments to the __get_next__ method.

+Bodi starts the data import phase ([Sequence diagram of Bodi](./pictures/BO_Bodi_seqdiag.png)), where the basic information of the study is queried, and the data file selected by the user is imported.
+The code needed by the user to import the data file is displayed for the user in Jupyter Notebook in the code cells.
+Also, The BringOrder opens the data file in the background to be able to do statistical testing and allow the user to perform independence tests for categorical variables.
+Also, if the config file exists, it will be loaded.
+After the data import, the Bodi opens the data preparation view.
+This view remains allowing the user to work with the data until "start analysis" is selected, which sets the "start_analysis" to the __next_step__ variable.
+By choosing "AI assistant"  or if already chosen "Close assistant" the AI assist view is called by the __get_next__ method.
+This will toggle on or off the AI assist view.

+The "start analysis" loop, which is the inner loop of the main loop calls the __get_next__ method with the __start_analysis__ method as an argument.
+That initializes the deductive and inductive classes and queries the user on which analysis will used.
+The functions of the Deductive- and Inductive class work similarly to the Bodi class.
+After the Deductive/Inductive phase,  a new analysis view opened.
+In case where "new analysis" is chosen, it will carry on in the "start analysis" loop.
+While starting analysis with new data returns control back to the main loop.
+Selecting "all done" will exit the BringOrder, allowing the user to save the presentation template and export the study to PDF format.

 - [Sequence diagram of initialization](./pictures/BO_init_seqdiag.png)